Wan Zack Haikal: Selangor

 After succeeded in helping FELDA United to become the 2018 Malaysia Premier League champions, Wan Zack signed a one-year contract, with the option for a second year, with Selangor.
 He joined the squad along with new coach B. Sathianathan, and other teammates K. Prabakaran, Azreen Zulkafali and Farizal Harun.
 However he missed the rest of season after suffering an anterior cruciate ligament injury.
 He made a return after almost 2 years in August 2020.

 Perak

 Wan Zack was released by Selangor after the end of 2021 season.
 He signed with Malaysia Premier League club, Perak in 2022.
 He helped Perak gain promotion to the top flight of the Malaysian league at the end of the 2022 season.

 On 9 August 2023, Wan Zack got back to his phenomenal form providing a goal and an assist in a 3–1 win against Penang in the Malaysia Super League.
 In the second leg of the 2023 Malaysia Cup quarter-final match on 25 September 2023, Wan Zack scored the only goal in the game against Sabah bringing the tally to 3–2 on aggregate sending the team to the semi-finals.

+Penang

+On 9 June 2025, Wan Zack signed for Malaysia Super League club Penang leaving Perak after the club dissolved.
+He joined Penang on free transfer.

+Return to Perak FA

+On 29 January 2026, it was officially announced that Wan Zack Haikal had rejoined Perak FA for the remainder of the 2025–26 season.
+After a short stint with Penang FC in the Malaysia Super League, he returned to Ipoh to provide veteran leadership to the young Perak FA squad competing in the Malaysia A1 Semi-Pro League and the MFL Challenge Cup.

+The President of the Perak Football Association (PAFA), Datuk Azhar Jamaluddin, stated that Wan Zack's experience would be vital in guiding the "Sukma generation" of players as they head into the quarter-finals of the MFL Challenge Cup against UM-Damansara United.